 Which Way Do I Roll?

-"Always away from the face, otherwise the hair will bounce forwards and look old-fashioned."
+"Always away from the face, otherwise the hair will bounce forward and look old-fashioned."

 Okay, How Do I Do This?

-"First of all, spray dry hair with Tresemmé Max the Volume Creation Spray (discontinued), focusing on the roots.
+"First of all, spray dry hair with Tresemmé Max the Volume Creation Spray [discontinued, but we also like Aveda Volumizing Hair Tonic, $24], focusing on the roots.

 "Apply your chosen rollers to sections of hair, making sure the ends are tucked in smoothly to avoid buckling (kinking at the ends).

-"If you're using heated rollers, which are preferable because they set the hair quicker, leave them to cool whilst you apply makeup.
+"If you're using heated rollers, which are preferable because they set the hair quicker, leave them to cool while you apply makeup.